Full Form of NRI – Non-Resident Indian

 The term Non-Resident Indian is used in various fields in the economy.

 - In various insurance contracts, it is compulsorily required to use the term Non-Resident Indian in case if the person insured is an NRI, because any country’s economy always has specific distinguished terms and provisions for NIR.

 - Non-Resident Indian has various exemptions if the account opened is an NTO savings account.

-- Further, the taxability of the person and deductions depends on whether the individual is a resident or a non-resident.
-Tax rates, the quantum of deduction, the period of taxability, and the level of exemptions are different for residents as well as non-resident.
+- Further, the person’s taxability and deductions depend on whether the individual is a resident or a non-resident.
+Tax rates, the quantum of deduction, the period of taxability, and the level of exemptions are different for residents as well as a non-resident.